 The mission of the Fort Smith Public Schools is to ensure academic and personal success for each student—today and in the future.

-In 2012-2013, the Fort Smith Public School District celebrates 138 years of educational excellence.
+In 2013-2014, the Fort Smith Public School District celebrates 139 years of educational excellence.
 With more than 14,000 students and 1,000+ certified staff members, the Fort Smith School District is among the largest in Arkansas.
-All schools are fully accredited by the North Central Association and the Arkansas Department of Education.
+All schools are fully accredited by AdvancED/North Central Association and the Arkansas Department of Education.

 About FSPS Students Pre-K-12 attend • 19 neighborhood elementary schools, • 4 junior high schools, • 2 senior high schools, and • 1 alternative learning center. • 8 elementary and all secondary schools have earned honors as Arkansas Schools of Excellence. • Northside and Southside High Schools have earned National School of Excellence designation, SHS in 1983, 1987 and 2000.

 Educational services are also provided through the • Adult Education Center, • Parent Resource Center, and the • Professional Development & Technology Center.

 1,100+ Teachers and Administrators work to meet the needs of all students regardless of age, ability, or background.
 Many of these educators have earned advanced degrees.

 600+ Support Personnel support the District's mission of providing every student a comprehensive education of the highest quality in a safe and nurturing environment.